-- 7 After the MSS Client Launcher is installed, return to Manage Sessions. - 8 Continue with Launching sessions with the MSS Client Launcher.
+7 After the MSS Client Launcher is installed, return to Manage Sessions.

 Launching sessions with the MSS Client Launcher

 When the MSS Client Launcher is installed, the flow of launching and then configuring a Desktop session is continuous.

 Note: The dialog buttons and text vary, depending on the browser being used.